Yusufeli Dam

 The Yusufeli Dam is an arch dam on the Çoruh River near Yusufeli in Artvin Province within the eastern Black Sea region of Turkey.
 The Yusufeli Dam will be the second largest dam within the larger Çoruh River Development Plan, which plans to build 13 dams, of which two are operational and another two are under construction.
 The dam's main purpose is hydroelectric power production and it will support a 540 MW power station.
-The dam is controversial because of its projected impact on the biodiversity within its reservoir area along with the relocation of locals.
+The dam is controversial because of its projected impact on the biodiversity within its reservoir area along with the relocation of the locals.